MeForma/vue-copy-to-clipboard/README.md

 # Vue Copy To Clipboard

-A simple vue 3 plugin to copy text to clipboard
+A simple vue 3 plugin to copy text to clipboard.

+This plugin is compatible with browsers that can execute [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) and browsers that can execute [execCommand('copy')](https://developer.mozilla.org/pt-BR/docs/Web/API/Document/execCommand), alternatively.

 ## Installation